MikeDenisov/TithiTools/README.md

 ## Acknowledgments:

-Special thanks to the [CoordinateSharp](https://github.com/Tronald/CoordinateSharp) library for its contribution to celestial calculations in "TithiCalc."
+Special thanks to the [CoordinateSharp](https://github.com/Tronald/CoordinateSharp) library for its contribution to celestial calculations in "TithiTools".